uscensusbureau/us-census-bureau-data-api-mcp/README.md

 * Year (Required) - The vintage of the dataset, e.g. `1987`
 * Get (Required) - An object that is required that accepts 2 optional arguments:
 	* Variables (optional) - An array of variables for filtering responses by attributes and rows, e.g. `'NAME'`, `'B01001_001E'`
-	* Group (optional) - A string that returns a larger collecton of variables, e.g. `S0101`
+	* Group (Optional) - A string that returns a larger collecton of variables, e.g. `S0101`
 * For (Optional) - A string that testricts geography to various levels and is required in most datasets
 * In (Optional) - A string that restricts geography to smaller areas than state level
 * UCGID (Optional) - A string that restricts geography by Uniform Census Geography Identifier (UCGID), e.g. `0400000US41`